-IKEv2 (or IKEv2/IPsec) handles the security association (the negotiations of what kind of security will be used) between your device and the VPN server, and IPsec carries all the data transmission.
+IKEv2 is a VPN protocol.
+In fact, it’s actually named IKEv2/IPsec, because it’s a merger of two different communication protocols.
+The IKEv2 part handles the security association (determining what kind of security will be used for connection and then carrying it out) between your device and the VPN server, and IPsec handles all the data transmission.

 IKE builds upon the Oakley Key Determination Protocol and ISAKMP, both of which define widely accepted methods for two devices to exchange data needed to create security keys (for encrypting data) via an unsecured connection.